Hexagram 17隨Following

 — Legge (1882)

 Line 4 is the yang in the lower position of the upper trigram and the hexagram's most uncomfortable seat.
-The line inverts the hexagram's framing: the actor is no longer the one following but the one being followed. 隨有獲 — following yields gains, the actor accumulates adherents, the work attracts a circle.
+The line inverts the framing: you are no longer the one following but the one being followed. 隨有獲 — following yields gains, you accumulate adherents, the work attracts a circle.
 And immediately the hexagram names the cost. 貞凶 — even with firm-correctness, evil.
-The structural warning is precise.
-An actor who gathers followers while operating beneath a senior whose mandate is still upstream — the line-4 position is below the ruler at line 5 — risks producing exactly the appearance of a competing centre of authority.
+The warning is precise.
+Someone who gathers followers while working beneath a senior figure whose mandate is still upstream — the line-4 position sits below the ruler at line 5 — risks producing exactly the appearance of a competing centre of authority.
 Firm-correctness alone does not protect against the appearance.

 The instruction is the second clause: 有孚在道,以明何咎 — sincerity on the way, making it clear, what fault could there be?
-The hexagram does not tell the actor to refuse the adherents or to dissolve the circle.
-It tells the actor to keep the path visible — to operate so transparently that the gathering of followers can be read by the ruler at line 5 as service rather than as competition.
-For decision-makers this is the line of the senior operator with a real internal following whose work is still in service of a larger mandate — the head of product whose team is loyal but whose CEO sets the direction, the founder whose team has gathered around them but whose investors still hold the ultimate frame, the senior engineer whose juniors look to them but whose principal architect sets the architecture.
-The line is explicit that the position is dangerous and that the discipline of visible sincerity is the only correction.
-Operators who hit line 4 and try to hide the following typically produce the evil the line warns about; operators who carry the work in plain sight, with the path itself legible to the level above, find what 有孚在道 actually protects.
+The hexagram does not tell you to refuse the adherents or dissolve the circle.
+It tells you to keep the path visible — to work so transparently that the gathering of followers reads, to the ruler at line 5, as service rather than as competition.
+This is the line of the well-liked subordinate whose following could be mistaken for a rival power: the deputy whose staff are loyal but whose minister sets the policy, the popular lieutenant whose troops trust him but whose colonel holds command, the star teacher whose students flock to her but whose principal runs the school.
+The line is explicit that the position is dangerous and that visible sincerity is the only correction.
+Try to hide the following and you produce the very evil the line warns about; carry the work in plain sight, legible to the level above, and you find what 有孚在道 actually protects.

 孚于嘉,吉。